If you buy something through a link on this page, we may earn a small commission. How this works.

 Experts aren’t sure what causes autism.
 Given the wide range of symptoms and severity, autism is likely caused by several factors, including genetics and environmental factors.

-While there’s no evidence that the exact cause of autism is different between the sexes, some experts suggest that boys are at a higher risk of developing it.
+While there’s no evidence that the exact cause of autism is different between the sexes, some experts suggest that boys are at a higher chance of developing it.

-For example, investigators involved in the larger study mentioned above believe that girls might be born with genetic protective factors that reduce their risk of autism.
+For example, investigators involved in the larger study mentioned above believe that girls might be born with genetic protective factors that reduce their chance of autism.

 There’s also an emerging theory called the “extreme male brain” theory.
 It’s based on the idea that fetal exposure to high levels of male hormones in the uterus might affect brain development.